rom9/multirec/README.md

 Audio format
 ------------

 Data is saved as mono wave (.wav) files, one file per channel.
-For example, if you have 4 sound cards, the programs will spit out 8 .wav files.
+For example, if you have 4 sound cards, the program will spit out 8 .wav files.

 Samples are 48kHz, signed 16bit integer, little endian.
 This configuration is hardcoded, mostly because i'm too slack, and anyway most consumer soundcards seem to support it.